-Effective 8 December 2020, the management fee provided in the financial statements is 1.50% (30.06.2020: nil) per annum based on the net asset value of the Fund, calculated on a daily basis for the financial year/period.
+Effective 8 December 2020, the management fee provided in the financial statements is 1.50% (2021: 1.50%) per annum based on the net asset value of the Fund, calculated on a daily basis for the financial year.

 There will be no further liability to the Manager in respect of management fee other than the amount recognised above.